 1) Define Goals

 Just like with other eLearning courses, curated content should have defined goals.
 Ask yourself, why am I choosing these materials?
-Do they make sense for what I’m trying to accomplish?
+Do they correspond to my learning objectives?

 2) Share the Right Content to the Right Audience